Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample4_StronglyTypingARecognizedForm.md

 `FormField<T>` is a helper class used in this sample as a strongly-typed version of `FormField`.
 They have the same properties, except for `Value`, which returns a `T` instead of a `FieldValue`.

-The known receipt fields returned by the service, such as `MerchantName` and `TransactionDate`, will be strongly-typed and put together into another helper class called `Receipt`.
+The known receipt fields returned by the service, such as `MerchantName` and `TransactionDate`, will be strongly-typed and put together into a custom wrapper class called `Receipt`.

 ```C# Snippet:FormRecognizerSampleStronglyTypingARecognizedForm
 RecognizedFormCollection recognizedForms = await client.StartRecognizeReceiptsFromUri(new Uri(receiptUri)).WaitForCompletionAsync();